turingschool/mod-0-curriculum/session1/index.md

 <a name="homework"></a>
 ## Homework

 Find the homework in your Mod 0 Project Board.
-Contact David or Ellen if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)
+Contact David, Robert, or Mason if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)

-Lastly, another reminder, if you haven't started your capstone yet, it's good to get a head start on it.
+Lastly, another reminder, if you haven't started your capstone yet, you should.
 You can find the due date on the mod 0 calendar.

-Capstones are due Wednesday, April 8th at 6pm.
+Capstones are due Wednesday, April 15th at 6pm.
 I'd get started right away!